zaqk/metamask-snap-permissionless-transactions/README.md

 # Metamask Snaps Permissionless Transactions

-Proof of concept for a metamask snap that does not prompt the user with a metamask modal before transactions.
+Proof of concept for a metamask snap that does not prompt the user with a metamask confirmation modal before transactions.
 Requires the installation of a metamask snap that has access to the users private key.

 ## Installation and running locally